emblem-ai-agent-wallet

 Backup

-From the /auth menu (option 8), select Backup Agent Auth to export your credentials to a JSON file.
+From the /auth menu (option 8), select Backup Agent Auth to export your credentials for the current profile to a JSON file.
 This file contains your EmblemVault password -- keep it secure.

 Restore